 When people refer to the American Labrador, they are talking about a Labrador Retriever that stands between 22.5 and 24.5 inches tall.
 A female American Labrador weighs between 55 and 75lbs, and a male can weigh between 65 and 85lbs.

 The American Lab looks lankier than the British Lab.
 This Lab has a slender head shape, a shallower chest, longer legs, and a longer muzzle.

 The Bench Lab

-The word “Bench” refers to the fact that compared to the active field Labrador, the Bench Labrador is less active, and more likely to “sit on the bench.”
+The word “Bench” refers to the fact that compared to the active field Labrador, the Bench Labrador is less busy and more likely to “sit on the bench.”

 The Show Lab

 The term “Show Lab” is often used to refer to the blockier British or English Lab.
-“Show Lab” is something of a misnomer, though, because any dog with a pedigree that contains show dogs can be called a “Show lab.”
+“Show Lab” is a misnomer because any dog with a pedigree that contains show dogs can be called a “Show lab.”

 The Field Lab

 The term “Field Lab” is often used in direct contrast to “Show Lab” to describe the taller, slenderer American Labrador.
 While most field Labs are slender American Labs, an English Lab can train in fieldwork.